 When this natural power of creating butyric acid gets disrupted, the digestion process gets hampered.
 As ghee contains butyric acid, it helps in cleaning the digestive system.
 Moreover, grass-fed cow ghee gets readily metabolized by the human body and is a safer choice than butter.

-Ample production of butyric acid supports the production of T cells in the gut, which results into a healthy immune system.
+Ample production of butyric acid supports the production of T cells in the gut, which results in a healthy immune system.

-Additionally, pure cow ghee has multiple nutritional values, and it is also rich in antioxidants.
-It helps a human body with general health to readily absorb the vitamins and minerals present in food, offering better level of nutrition and accordingly it helps in strengthening the immune system.
+Additionally, grass-fed cow ghee has multiple nutritional values, and it is also rich in antioxidants.
+It helps the human body with general health to readily absorb the vitamins and minerals present in food, offering a better level of nutrition, and accordingly, it helps in strengthening the immune system.

-Grass fed ghee has a higher smoke point that means the oil doesn’t ‘burn’ easily.
-The steady saturated bonds in ghee do not disintegrate during heating, and that is why Ghee with its short chain of fatty acids is less likely to break down into dangerous free radicals while cooking.
-As free radicals are one of the triggers of cancerous disease in body, ghee can be called anti-carcinogenic.
+Grass-fed cow ghee has a higher smoke point which means the oil doesn’t ‘burn’ easily.
+The steadily saturated bonds in ghee do not disintegrate during heating, and that is why Ghee with its short chain of fatty acids is less likely to break down into dangerous free radicals while cooking.
+As free radicals are one of the triggers of cancerous disease in the body, ghee can be called anti-carcinogenic.

 Ghee has anti-inflammatory quality

-Grass Fed cow ghee is a great source of good quality cholesterol, which acts as a healing agent of human body.
-According to research, cholesterol levels increases during stressful period or when some unusual inflammation occurs: when we supply good quality fats in body like cow-ghee, it helps the body to reduce this inflammation.
+Grass-Fed cow ghee is a great source of good quality cholesterol, which acts as a healing agent for the human body.
+According to research, cholesterol levels increases during a stressful period or when some unusual inflammation occurs: when we supply good quality fats to the body like cow-ghee, it helps the body to reduce this inflammation.